mpaskal/log-generator/README.md

 <h1 align="center">Log Generator</h1>

 <h2>Summary</h2>
-<div>Simple UI to generate a log of apps versions.
+<p>Simple UI of a log generator of an application version updates.
-When users upload new versions or roll them back a new record appears.</div>
+When users upload new versions or roll them back a new record appears with a timestamp of the moment when a new record was added.</p>

 <h2>How to use</h2>